Harry Potter influences and analogues

 Writer J. K. Rowling cites several writers as influences in her creation of her bestselling Harry Potter series.
 Writers, journalists and critics have noted that the books also have a number of analogues; a wide range of literature, both classical and modern, which Rowling has not openly cited as influences.

 This article is divided into three sections.
 The first section lists those authors and books which Rowling has suggested as possible influences on Harry Potter.
 The second section deals with those books which Rowling has cited as favourites without mentioning possible influences.
 The third section deals with those analogues which Rowling has not cited either as influences or as favourites but which others have claimed bear comparison with Harry Potter.
+There may be additional influences, whether intentional or not, that will be found.

 Acknowledged influences

 Rowling has never openly credited any single author with inspiration, saying, "I haven't got the faintest idea where my ideas come from, or how my imagination works.
 I'm just grateful that it does, because it gives me more entertainment than it gives anyone else."
 However, she has mentioned a number of favourite authors as probable influences in her creation of Harry Potter.
-The works are listed roughly in order of publication.